adisuciu/adisuciu.github.io/docs/about.markdown

 read_time: true
 ---

-Hello traveler,

-I am Adrian, I was born and raised in Transylvania.
-I'm currently working with software for a company called Analog Devices.
-My dad always says that nothing good comes easily, a saying that I've experienced one too many times so I created this blog to document this as well as different episodes of my life as a software engineer, dog owner, gamer, tinkerer, snowboarder.
+I am Adrian, I spend my days working with software for a company called Analog Devices and my nights exploring new ideas in game development, tinkering on some project or simply killing time.
+I'm writing this blog to share my interesting stories ...